zuhlke/engineering-posts/drafts/limit-your-line-length.md

 # Accessibility

 Accessability is an important consideration in software development not just when we talk about end users.
-Shorter lines are more accessible to people with visual impairments.
+Shorter lines are easier to read for people with visual impairments.
-You might sit comfortably in front of your 4K wide screen with font size 14, ignoring line lengths.
-But accessibility is about all of us, whether permanently or temporarily impaired.
+However, accessibility is about all of us, regardless of our visual abilities.
-Your own long lines might come back to you to haunt you: while fixing a bug on the notebook during a train ride, after putting on presentation mode for a talk, while trying to resolve a merge conflict in split view.
+Your own long lines may come back to haunt you while fixing a bug on a notebook during a train ride, during a presentation, or resolving a merge conflict in split view.

 Many developers, including myself, find it beneficial to have multiple files open next to each other.
 This allows for seamless navigation between files and aids in working on multiple aspects of a project simultaneously.
 For instance, editing HTML side by side with the associated CSS file allows the developer to align changes in both more easily.
 Similarly, when working on related files with code that is dependent on each other, having them open next to each other can make it easier to understand the relationships between them.
-By having multiple files open next to each other, the famed wide screens are used more efficiently, instead of allowing line for lazy developers.
+By having multiple files open next to each other, the famed wide screens are used more efficiently, instead of allowing long lines for lazy developers.

 # Code Quality

-I argue that limiting the line length results in better code quality.
+I argue that limiting line length can lead to improved code quality.
 We should consider long lines as a code smell.
+Just as the single responsibility principle applies to classes and functions, it should also apply to lines of code.
-Maybe that line is doing too many different things.
+Long lines could indicate that a line is doing too many different things.
-In which case the readability is impacted, as the mental overhead for each line is larger.
-If the line isn't shorter because of long variable and function names, you might question whether _they_ do too much.
-Furthermore, multiple levels of indentations push the limits sooner which is good as you should limit those too.
+This negatively impacts readability, as each line requires more mental effort to parse.
+If variable and function names are too long to allow for shorter lines, it may be a sign that they are also doing too much and should be refactored.

 # Conclusion